JSchne3/JSchne3/README.md

 ### I am a Junior Web Developer

 * I am currently focusing on projects for my portfolio
-* 📚 Currently learning Angular 2+, ASP.Net CORE 5/6 & Typescript
+* 📚 Currently learning React.js, ASP.Net CORE 5/6 & Typescript
-* 🤔 Also curious about React, Node.js, Python
+* 🤔 Also curious about Angular 2+, Node.js, Boot, & Python
 * 💻 Focus on the Back-End, but have Full-stack knowledge.
 * 💬 Message me on Discord: Avidjabber#0613
 * 👩 Pronouns: She/ Her